 - 7.13.2 The Executive Director/CEO shall: serve as the Chief Executive Officer for the Society; direct and execute all decisions of the Board; handle all day-to-day matters and duties for the operation of the Society; shall be an ex officio non-voting member of the Executive Committee and the Board.
 The foregoing duties shall include, but not be limited to, the hiring and discharge of employees to fill such positions as the Board may from time to time authorize; performing or delegating the task of the execution of contracts or other instruments on behalf of the Society as the Board may authorize as well as the signing of checks, drafts or other orders for payment of money, provided that the Board may, by resolution, provide that such checks, drafts or other orders for payment above such amount as may be specified in the resolution shall require the countersignature of one or more specified officers of the Association.
 The Executive Director shall serve as an ex officio non-voting member of all Committees and Task Forces of the Society (except the Audit and Finance Committee) and shall perform such other duties as the Governing Board may from time to time prescribe or authorize the President to prescribe, including all duties and responsibilities prescribed in the written employment contract.

-- 7.13.3 On approximately an annual basis the Executive Director/CEO shall be evaluated and provided with a written appraisal by the Executive Director/CEO Evaluation Standing Committee.
+- 7.13.3 On approximately an annual basis the Executive Director/CEO shall be evaluated and provided with a written appraisal by the Personnel Committee.

 ARTICLE VIII – FISCAL AUTHORITY

 - 8.1 The Board may authorize any officer or officers, agent or agents of the ISCD, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the ISCD, and such authority may be general or confined to specific instances.